We support breast cancer research with our initiative Wrap it in Pink

-Wrap it up in Pink, is a Humanitarian initiative developed by Aspla, a company of the Armando Alvarez Group, in collaboration with the Institute of Biomedicine and Biotechnology of Cantabria (IBBTEC) to support breast cancer research.
+Wrap it in Pink, is a Humanitarian initiative developed by Aspla, a company of the Armando Alvarez Group, in collaboration with the Institute of Biomedicine and Biotechnology of Cantabria (IBBTEC) to support breast cancer research.

 The initiative to wrap the bales of fodder with pink film came about a few years ago, helped by the close relationship that AA Group companies keep with their corresponding local communities.
 Therefore, given that we employ a significant number of people from these neighboring areas, the promotion of greater social development is done through collaborative actions with local organizations and associations.